 Reckless Driving Defense REDUCES Case to Defective Equipment

 The Virginia Defective Equipment law is a minor non-moving infraction.
-Defective equipment does not add Department of Motor Vehicle (DMV) demerit points.
-A common example of defective equipment; operating a motor vehicle with a broken headlight.
+Defective equipment does not add moving violation demerit points.
+A common example of defective equipment is operating a motor vehicle with a broken headlight.
 A violation might trigger a nominal fine.
 A defective equipment violation is analogous to a parking ticket.
 Both trigger a small fine.
 But afterwards, there is no other negative long standing impact.
-Unlike a misdemeanor reckless driving conviction.
-In this case, we were able to convince the Judge to find our client not guilty.
-Although the Judge was unwilling to dismiss the entire case.
-He did grant our motion to reduce the case.
-He reduced it to the non-moving no DMV demerit point infraction of defective equipment.
-And our out-of-state client did not have return for the trial.
-Our client did secured an outstanding result.
+In many instances, we can convince the Judge to find our client NOT GUILTY of criminal misdemeanor reckless driving.
+If the Judge is unwilling to completely dismiss the case, then a defective equipment disposition is the next best result.
+Our reckless driving lawyers were able to do that very thing in this case.
+[Click on image to the left to see case disposition]

 Contact Us today for a free evaluation of YOUR case!

 11/10/2015 | Updated 9/14/2020